Last update: 8 months ago

 Other than sheep wool, you can find different carpets weaved from the hair of other animals, such as llamas, alpacas, goats, camels and angora rabbits.
 Wool carpets are naturally resistant and highly durable.
 And, guess what – the material is a replenishable amenity.

 Did you know that wool smells like it smells when it’s wet, because of the sulphur – one of the key ingredient elements that build up the structure of the fabric.
-Below we’ve weaved several more pros and cons on this type of carpets.
+Below we’ve weaved several more benefits and drawbacks of a wool carpet.

 The distinctive smell of wet wool is due to its sulphur contents.
 And here you can take a look at some of the positives and negatives that come with wool carpets.

 Advantages of wool carpet

 - Durability.
 Wool is resistant to heavy use and even if flocks of people stomp a wool carpet every single day, it will still appear beautiful.
 As long as you bought a well-made one.

 - Inflammability.
 Wool might start to melt under high temperatures and fire, but in no way, it will burn.
 Therefore, thanks to its flame concealing features, wool carpets find their place in many commercial buildings around the world.

 - Absorbency.
 Wool comes in a variety of different dyes, so it’s easy enough to create wool carpets in different colours and shades, suiting to the admirer’s eye.
 This makes a wool carpet retain its shades over the years, and it simply looks pleasant.
 However, this is a double-edged sword – the absorbency works for any kind of liquids, including the undesirable ones such as wine or ink.